 “You smell so good I just wanna gobble you up.”
 She peppered his cheek with more kisses, then nibbled on his neck and hummed, “Num, num, num, num, num.”

-He threw his head back and laughed to the sky, his love for her absolute.
+He threw back his head and laughed to the sky, his love for her absolute.
 As soon as Aria set him down, he ran past Kylie into the house, but abruptly stopped, returning to command, “You stay here!
 Oh-tay?
 I go get sum-fin.”

 “Okay,” Aria agreed with a wink to Kylie.